Marathon Pace Chart (KM) + Calculator

 Convert marathon finish times into pace per kilometre, key checkpoints, and full race splits.
 This tool is built for runners using kilometres (KM).
 Use the quick pace chart for fast reference, then enter your goal time to generate detailed splits instantly.

-Quick pace chart Calculator Monthly plan Goal times Full pace chart How to use Guides FAQ
+Start here Quick pace chart Calculator Pace bands Monthly plan Goal times Full pace chart How to use Guides + predictors Adjust pace FAQ Blog

 Marathon